-What do we need to be able to grow?
+What do we need to grow?

 First, a brief note about “What is Vertical Development”